breadboard-ai/breadboard/packages/breadboard/docs/examples/code-node.md

 They can be created inside or outside the scope of a board, and even created anonymously.

 The below `reverserBoard` board has 3 different `code` nodes:
 - The `split` node is created **outside** the board.
-This node takes an input called `toSplit`, and it either returns an empty object if the given input type is not a string or it returns the given input split, by each character, into an array of strings.
+This node takes an input called `toSplit`, and it either returns an empty object if the given input type is not a string, or it returns the given input split, by each character, into an array of strings.
 ```typescript
 const split = code(({ toSplit }) => {
 	if (typeof toSplit !== "string") return {};